Philippines vs. Malaysia: Call Centers and BPOs

 Contact centers and BPO companies in Malaysia, like the Philippines, are also growing in number.
 The advantage of Malaysia is that their economy is more stable in the past few years than the Philippines’ before the Global Economic Crisis.
 The inflation rate of Malaysia (2.4%) is not as low as the Philippines’ (5.0%).

-According to Gregory Kittelson, Business Consultant for Kittelson and Carpo, a Makati-based consulting firm, “Asia is awaiting the Philippines’ rise, especially with the change of political leaders of the country this year.
+According to Gregory Kittelson, Business Consultant for InCorp Philippines, a Taguig-based consulting firm, “Asia is awaiting the Philippines’ rise, especially with the change of political leaders of the country this year.
 BPO companies prefer the Philippines to other Southeast Asian countries because of the Filipinos’ skill of having a good command of English.
 Malaysia has already shown its tremendous progress from 2007 to 2008 before the Global Economic Crisis while the Philippines is yet to rise this year.
 It’s about time the country advance economically.”

 The Philippines is expected to have an increase in revenue for 2010 especially after the elections in the country.
 More BPO companies are seeing the Philippines as a potential place of investment for the industry.
 Malaysia, on the other hand, is predicted to feel the effect of the 2009 Global Economic Crisis this year which affected their GDP tremendously at -2.0%, thus, giving the Philippines an advantage.